UoMResearchIT/SpanishPlumeAnalysis/wrf_analysis_toolkit/README.md

 - `cols`: (`mp4stitch` task only) Number of columns in the output video (will increase to fit all files, if necessary).

 #### Module only
 When used as a library, a full `svariable` object can be passed to the `diagnostic` and `wrfdiff` tasks, instead of a named variable from the available list.
-This allows for more control over the plotting of the variable, including the colour scale, units, title, range, type of plot, annotations (like wind-barbs or contour-lines), and potentially overlapping variables.
+This allows for more control over the plotting of the variable, including the color scale, units, title, range, type of plot, annotations (like wind-barbs or contour-lines), and potentially overlapping variables.
 If it is something that you find yourself using a lot, please consider adding it to the list of [variables](#variables) in the code.

 - `sens_var`: (`diagnostic` and `wrfdiff` tasks only) This must be an `svariable` object and it is recommended that it is only used if existing [variables](#variables) cannot be used.